SalomePlatform/yacs/doc/cppsalome.rst

       const char *instanceName,
       const char *interfaceName);
     virtual ~HELLO();
-    char* makeBanner(const char* name);
+    HELLO_ORB::status hello  ( SALOMEDS::Study_ptr study, const char* name );
+    HELLO_ORB::status goodbye( SALOMEDS::Study_ptr study, const char* name );
+    void              copyOrMove( const HELLO_ORB::object_list& what,
+				  SALOMEDS::SObject_ptr where,
+				  CORBA::Long row, CORBA::Boolean isCopy );

     };

-The makeBanner function uses a char* as an argument and returns a char*, which is the C++ mapping of the CORBA/IDL string type.
+The hello and goodbye functions use a char* as an argument and return status of the operation.
-OMG provides the complete documentation of the C++ mapping of the IDL on its internet site:  http://www.omg.org/cgi-bin/doc?ptc/00-01-02.
+The list of the statuses is defined in the HELLO_Gen.idl, see status enumeration for details.

 Finally, we supply the standard interface of the HELLOEngine_factory function that will be called by the “FactoryServer C++” to load the HELLO component::